sboday/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``video_hide_cc_menu``/``edx.video.language_menu.hidden``
 *********************************************************

-When a user selects a language from the language menu for a video that has transcripts in multiple languages, the browser emits a ``video_hide_cc_menu`` event.
+When a user selects a language from the **Language Menu** for a video that has transcripts in multiple languages, the browser emits a ``video_hide_cc_menu`` event.